bserviss/railscalibrate/README.md

 ### Items

-The Items table is the centerof the app.
-It containes the basic information about an item, it's model number, serial number, etc.
+The Items table is the center of the app.
+It contains the basic information about an item, it's model number, serial number, etc.

 It also is related to events, vendors, depenents, issues, and documents.

+Items, currently, does too much.
+There are several features that need to be refactored.

 ### Events

-An event occurs when the item is calibrated.
+An event is a calibration event, either going to or returning from.
 It stores the vendor as well as a copy of the certification.

 ### Dependents